-- a.
-Screen Contractor workforce consistent with NIH policies and procedures. - b.
-Safeguard NIH employees and assets from events or persons who could cause harm. - c.
+- i.
+Screen Contractor workforce consistent with NIH policies and procedures. - ii.
+Safeguard NIH employees and assets from events or persons who could cause harm. - iii.
 Limit project information distribution and ensure compliance with the National Institutes of Health Confidentiality Non-Disclosure Certification, a copy of which is included as an attachment to authorized persons and entities to the greatest extent that is practical, and as directed by the Associate Director for Security and Emergency Response (ADSER).

-\\\\(FOR ORF USE ONLY: USE BELOW IN ALL SOLICITATIONS AND CONTRACTS FOR A/E, CONSTRUCTION, CQM SERVICES AND FACILITIES SERVICES.
+(FOR ORF USE ONLY: USE BELOW IN ALL SOLICITATIONS AND CONTRACTS FOR A/E, CONSTRUCTION, CQM SERVICES, DESIGN-BUILD AND FACILITIES SERVICES.

-ORF Processes/Procedures - NCIC Link Below - Reviewed 11/22)\\\\
+ORF Processes/Procedures - NCIC Link Below - Reviewed 11/22)

-ARTICLE H.76.3.
+ARTICLE H.78.3.
 CONTRACTOR PERSONNEL